Searching for cavities of various densities in the Earth's crust with a low-energy electron-antineutrino beta-beam: Conclusions

-\textit{Conclusions}.\--- We studied the use of a low-energy ($5$\---$150$ MeV) $\beta$-beam of $\bar{\nu}_e$, with a baseline of $1500$ km and a large luminosity enhancement, to find the presence of deep underground cavities in the Earth's crust.
-We have determined the sensitivity as a function of the cavity density $\rho$ and size $w$ (dimension of the cavity aligned with the neutrino beamline), which reaches significances in the order of $5 \sigma$ ($3 \sigma$) for baseline-centered cavities with densities lower than $1$ g cm$^{-3}$ or greater than $5$ g cm$^{-3}$, exposure time of $1.5$ years ($3$ months), and $w$ greater than $200$ km, rendering our analysis highly competitive.
-We analysed the C.L. regions of the reconstructed parameters of four real-world cavities in the $\rho$ vs.~$w$ plane, for a known cavity position $d$, and also in the $w$ vs.~$d$ plane, when $\rho$ is known.
-Finally, we have considered sweeping the Earth in search of a cavity using an orientable neutrino beam, which proves to be a useful tool to detect its presence.
+We have studied the use of a low-energy ($5$\---$150$ MeV) $\beta$-beam of $\bar{\nu}_e$, with a baseline of $1500$ km and a large luminosity enhancement, to find the presence of deep underground cavities in the Earth's crust.
+In the context of a more detailed analysis than prior work, we have determined for the first time the sensitivity of the experimental setup as a function of the cavity density $\rho$ and size $w$ (dimension of the cavity aligned with the neutrino beamline), which reaches significances in the order of $5 \sigma$ ($3 \sigma$) for baseline-centered cavities with densities lower than $1$ g cm$^{-3}$ or greater than $5$ g cm$^{-3}$, exposure time of $1.5$ years ($3$ months), and $w$ greater than $200$ km.
+As a result, we have elaborated a roadmap that can be used to assess the possibility of discovering a cavity with an arbitrary density, at a high confidence level, which increases as the density of the cavity differs more from that of the surrounding Earth's crust.
+We analyzed the C.L. regions of the reconstructed parameters of four different cavities in the $\rho$ vs.~$w$ plane, for a known cavity position $d$, and also in the $w$ vs.~$d$ plane, when $\rho$ is known.
+In general, the allowed regions are large, but when there is knowledge of $\rho$ the uncertainty on the cavity width is dramatically reduced, {\it e.g.}, for $\rho =1$ g cm$^{-3}$, the water equivalent case, and for $\rho =25$ g cm$^{-3}$, the seismic fault scenario, the cavity width can be determined to within 20\% error.
+Unfortunately, the uncertainty in the cavity position is always large, {\it e.g.}, for $\rho =1$ g cm$^{-3}$ ($25$ g cm$^{-3}$) it has an error of 80\% (40\%).

-\textit{Acknowledgments}.\--- The authors would like to thank the Direcci\'on de Inform\'atica Acad\'emica at the Pontificia Universidad Cat\'olica del Per\'u (PUCP) for providing distributed computing support in the form of the LEGION system, and Teppei Katori, Arturo Samana, Federico Pardo-Casas for useful information.
-This work was funded by the Direcci\'on de Gesti\'on de la Investigaci\'on at PUCP through grant DGI-2011-0180.
+It should be noted that there is an intrinsic triple degeneracy in the proposed method, between the position, dimensions, and density of the cavity.
+This can be evidenced in Fig.~\ref{Fig-w.vs.rho-rec}, which shows that many different combinations of $w$ and $\rho$ can fit a given detector signal comparably well.
+Simply put, it is equally valid to interpret the signal at the detector as having been generated by a small cavity with high density, or by a large cavity with lower density; ignorance of the position of the cavity adds an extra degree of freedom.
+Independent knowledge of one or two of these parameters could be used to break the degeneracy, either partially or totally.

+Finally, we have considered sweeping the Earth in search of a cavity using an orientable neutrino beam.
+In order to do this, we have implemented a rate ratio analysis, which proves to be a useful tool to detect the presence of a cavity, with at least $2\sigma$ statistical significance, and reaching up to $5\sigma$ for high densities ($25$ g cm$^{-3}$) or, equivalently, lower densities and higher electron fractions.